coohom/cloud-docs/src/user_manual.md

-# Getting started with Minervas Online System
+# Getting started with MINERVAS Online System

-Since the Minervas is deployed on [Coohom](https://www.coohom.com/) ([Kujiale](https://www.kujiale.com) is the Chinese brand of Coohom), a web-based 3D design platform, user might need to register and login to Minervas online system for further usage.
+Since the MINERVAS is deployed on [Coohom](https://www.coohom.com/) ([Kujiale](https://www.kujiale.com) is the Chinese brand of Coohom), a web-based 3D design platform, user might need to register and login to MINERVAS online system for further usage.

 > **TODO**: TO BE UPDATE AFTER MINERVAS ACCOUNT UPDATED